 MEDPREP is an academic enhancement program.
 The MEDPREP curriculum is thus designed for individuals who have completed their prerequisite science/math courses, but need additional help to improve their science foundations to prepare for the medical or dental school application process.
 It is not designed to help non-science students complete science prerequisites.
 If you have just one or two prerequisite courses remaining, you may be able to complete these as part of the MEDPREP curriculum.
 If you have multiple prerequisites remaining that you will not be able to complete before starting the program, you are unlikely to be admitted to MEDPREP.

 Am I an “educationally disadvantaged” student?

 An “educationally disadvantaged” individual comes from an environment that has impeded that student in obtaining the knowledge and skills required to enroll in, and graduate from, a health professions school.
 Individuals can be educationally disadvantaged without ever thinking that they were!
 Upon reflection, if you feel that you could be considered as “educationally disadvantaged,” you should indicate this on your MEDPREP application.
-The application provides a space for you to write several sentences about your circumstances so we may better understand your background and any hardships you may have faced in your educational journey.
+The application provides a space for you to write an impactful experiences statement about your circumstances, so we may better understand your background and any hardships you may have faced in your educational journey.

 Do I have to stay in the program for two years?